-The second example, for instance, depending on how you say it, can sounds like you’re totally okay with tea as an alternative but you can also have it convey how disappointed you are with the place.
+Take the second example, for instance – depending on how you say it, it can sounds like tea’s a great alternative for you, but you can also have it convey how dissatisfied you are with having to chose that.

 Let’s look at some more examples…